 The Grand Valley Shakespeare Festival explores and celebrates Shakespeare and his culture for the West Michigan community and beyond through theatre and education.

-The Grand Valley Shakespeare Festival is a creative environment for educational and artistic excellence for a diverse and growing population.
+The GV Shakespeare Festival is a creative environment for educational and artistic excellence for a diverse and growing population.

 - Collaboration: including vigorous participation of students, faculty from a variety of disciplines, professional artists, staff, community members, scholars.
 Intrinsic to theatre and bedrock of relationships.
 Sharing.

-- Enjoyment: providing a welcoming atmosphere to engage participation in fund and gratifying activities.
+- Enjoyment: providing a welcoming atmosphere to engage participation in fun and gratifying activities.

 - Future-thinking: maintaining a legacy of success and sound management.